Omentir

 Also check message-to-page consistency.
 If your follow-up says "I recorded a short walkthrough," the link should not open a generic homepage.
 If your call to action is a demo, the calendar page should make it obvious which meeting type to choose.
 If you mention a case study, the landing page should show that case study without forcing the prospect through a confusing navigation path.

 Profile QA matters because outreach is judged in context.
 Prospects often inspect your profile before accepting or replying.
 Make sure the sender's headline, company, photo, and featured links support the campaign.
-A polished message from an empty or confusing profile creates friction.
+A clean message from an empty or confusing profile still creates friction.

 For detailed sequence design, read our guide to the B2B sequencing playbook.